How to Monitor with Prometheus

 # TYPE sortie_tokens_total counter

-If you get connection refused, Sortie isn't running or the port is wrong.
+sortie_tokens_total{type="input"} 284500If you get connection refused, Sortie isn’t running or the server was disabled with --port 0.
 Check the startup logs — Sortie prints the listen address at boot.
+To use a different port, pass --port <N> or set server.port in your WORKFLOW.md front matter.

-Add Sortie as a Prometheus scrape target¶
+Add Sortie as a Prometheus scrape target

 Open your prometheus.yml and add Sortie under scrape_configs: